Payments

 Creating a deposit rule

-A booking protection rule defines the amount, product type, and policy applied when customers book a service assigned to that rule.
+A booking protection rule defines the amount, scope, product type, and policy applied when customers book.

 On web